gruntwork-io/docs/_docs-sources/intro/overview/prerequisites.md

-# What do I need to know
+# What you need to know

 Gruntwork accelerates your infrastructure.
 Our products allow you to treat your infrastructure like you do your application: as code, complete with pull requests and peer reviews.
-Our products may require a variety of skills to maintain and customize to your needs over time.
+Our products require a _variety of skills_ to maintain and customize to your needs over time.

-Here's what your team will need so you can succeed with Gruntwork:

 ## Terraform